MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 Identifies edges that are missing in the given snapshot to guarantee that all anchors in every fragment are fully connected through edges.

-The 'guessing' aspect of this function that's suggested by the function name is that while an edge between two anchors should signify that there's traversable free space between these two anchors, this function (obviously) can't know that and therefore makes a guess based on the geometric proximity of anchors.
+The 'guessing' aspect of this function that's suggested by the function name is that while an edge between two anchors should signify that there's traversable-free space between these two anchors, this function (obviously) can't know that and therefore makes a guess based on the geometric proximity of anchors.
 The result of this is a graph that more or less represents the path a user might have taken while creating these anchors.

 This function attempts (on a best-effort basis) to avoid very short edges between anchors that are very close to each other.
-Since the 'edge deviation' metric used internally to identify fractures in the graph (which are caused by SPONGY anchor relations deviating too much from FROZEN anchor relations) is relative to edge length, a very short edge will exhibit a huge 'edge deviation' metric (and cause undesired fracturing or refreeze) if its two anchors change their relation even just a little bit.
+Since the 'edge deviation' metric used internally to identify fractures in the graph (which are caused by SPONGY anchor relations deviating too much from FROZEN anchor relations) is relative to edge length, a very short edge will exhibit a huge 'edge deviation' metric (and cause undesired fracturing or re-freeze) if its two anchors change their relation even just a little bit.
 For this reason, this function will suggest a detour over a slightly more distant anchor to avoid a very short edge as long as full graph connectivity can still be guaranteed.

 If the return value of this function indicates that the entire `guessedEdgesOut` buffer was filled with data, there may be more missing edges than can be returned given the buffer size specified by `guessedEdgesBufferSize`.
 In this case, you can add the guessed edges to the snapshot using the `FrozenWorld_AddEdges()` function and call `FrozenWorld_GuessMissingEdges()` again to identify more missing edges.

 ### Inspecting metrics and indicators

 Query Frozen World alignment metrics to get a standardized high-level view on the current alignment quality.
-Metrics include indicator flags you can use to determine if a fragment merge is currently possible or if a refreeze is indicated (based on thresholds you configured in your Frozen World alignment and metric configuration settings).
+Metrics include indicator flags you can use to determine if a fragment merge is currently possible or if a re-freeze is indicated (based on thresholds you configured in your Frozen World alignment and metric configuration settings).

 Visual deviation, which is caused by trade-offs made while aligning the Frozen World to the SPONGY snapshot, is measured by these metrics: